gimasi/TUINO_LPN_KIT_SWISSCOM_LPN/README.md

 # TUINO LPN KIT Demos For Swisscom LPN

-This is the Swisscom LPN version of the [TUINO LPN Demos](https://github.com/gimasi/TUINO-LPN-KIT-DEMOS ) You need to have a TUINO LR with the Swisscom LPN Firmware.
+This is the Swisscom LPN version of the [TUINO LPN Demos](https://github.com/gimasi/TUINO-LPN-KIT-DEMOS )<br/>
+You need to have a TUINO LR with the Swisscom LPN Firmware.<br/>

-Here is a picture of the Assembled Kit
+Here is a picture of the Assembled Kit<br/>
 ![LPN_KIT](/docs/img/tuino_lpn_kit.png?raw=true)

 There are 4 demos